Moving Course Content

 - the course has not been previously designed for online or hybrid delivery;

-- Course Syllabus (using syllabus template in D2L) has been submitted to department chair and Distance Education Faculty Services;
+- Course Syllabus (using required syllabus template in D2L) has been submitted to department chair/school director and to Distance Education Faculty Services;

 - the Course Development Agreement has been signed and routed for required signatures;